camillebeguin/fastapi-vacation-api/README.md

 # Worklife Python Technical test

 This project serves as a technical test for middle-senior backend developers in Python.
+This repository shows my approach to solve the case after joining the backend team as a junior.

 It makes use of FastAPI (and Pydantic), SQLAlchemy (orm), alembic (migrations).
 It also uses PostgreSQL as database and poetry for dependency management.